 While finishing up his undergraduate degree from Fresno State, James joined the AET team in OIT.
 He has the distinction of being the third Computer Lab Manager in UC Merced history.
 Responsible for 400 computers spread over 8 labs, James is something of a computer whisperer, wrangling uncooperative software into submission.
 He can frequently be found imaging computers while listening to basketball podcasts.

-In his free time, James enjoys spending time with his Doberman pinscher, hanging out with friends, and driving two hours every day to and from work.
+James enjoys spending time with his Doberman pinscher in his free time, hanging out with friends, and driving two hours every day to and from work.
 His biggest hope is that the Sacramento Kings win a championship in his lifetime.